 My name is Yusra Salem Abu Awad, and I am 63 years old.
 The occupation took the lives of three of my grandchildren who fled to Al Shati Camp, denying me the chance to bid them farewell.
 They were buried in mass graves in Gaza City.

 The loss of my grandchildren was heartbreaking, but the greatest sorrow inflicted by the occupation is being deprived of saying my final goodbyes.
-The occupation divides Gaza into North and South, separating my children and grandchildren in the North from me in Deir al-Balah with my son and some of my grandchildren.
+The occupation divides Gaza into the north and south, separating my children and grandchildren in north from me, my son, and some of my other grandchildren in Deir al-Balah.
 My family is scattered, and my only dream now is to reunite with my children around one table after the war ends.

 I am accustomed to having my children around me, living together in a multi-floor house.
 We used to gather every Friday for lunch.
 But in this war, we are separated.
 I cannot sleep, constantly thinking of them and yearning for our reunion.
-The war has dragged on for over 7 months, and I miss my children dearly.
+The war has dragged on for over seven months, and I miss my children dearly.
 I long to have my family together again.

 Tragically, my grandchildren were killed by an Israeli airstrike targeting the vicinity of the school sheltering them.
 Three of my grandchildren perished in the airstrike, innocent victims of injustice, oppression, pain, and hunger during this war.
 Their father tried to protect them, fleeing from the bombing, but the airstrikes found them at the UNRWA school and took their lives.